Proxied, Air-gapped and Offline Environments¶

 the CML .iso

-image used for baremetal installations as a package source.
+image that is used for baremetal installations as a package source.
 The .iso

 for each release includes the latest available updates for those packages which would be installed